iConnell/alx-pre_course/0x01-git/README.md

-This should not be empty
+This should not be empty but should be updated